DLeirer/machinelearningbootcamp/README.md

 which should return something like `Python 2.7.12 :: Anaconda 4.2.0`.

-**Remark**: if it does not return this (this may happen if you're a Windows user), open "Anaconda-Navigator", you will be able to install the packages below via that application.
-For this, click "Environments" then click on the drop-down menu at the top that says "Installed" and select "Not Installed", then type the name of the packages mentioned below in the search bar.
+**Remark**: if it does not return this (this may happen if you're a Windows user), open the program **Anaconda-Navigator**, you will be able to install the packages mentioned below via that application.
+For this, click on  "Environments" then click on the drop-down menu at the top that says "Installed" and select "Not Installed", then type the name of the packages mentioned below in the search bar and install them.

 ### Install Packages with pip

 In your terminal/command line you should now be able to use `pip` which will allow you to install packages we need.
-If you have an issue with pip, see the remark at the point above or check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file `get-pip` or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).
+If you have an issue with `pip` (e.g., if your terminal tells you it doesn't know that command), see the remark at the point above (*using Anaconda-Navigator*) or check the link: [https://pip.pypa.io/en/latest/installing/](https://pip.pypa.io/en/latest/installing/) (If installing via the terminal/command line, ensure you are in the directory where you have downloaded the file `get-pip` or if using chrome right-click on the link to download, save to desktop, and simply double click on the executable).

 You may need to use `sudo pip install` (for OSX, *nix, etc) or run your command shell as Administrator (for Windows) to be able to perform the installation of the following individual packages.
 Try copy pasting the following lines in your terminal without the `(sudo)`, if it fails, add `sudo`, you will be asked to enter your user password.